clvrai/furniture-bench/docs_source/references/troubleshooting.rst

     # e.g.
     MESA_VK_DEVICE_SELECT='10de:2204' python furniture_bench/scripts/run_sim_env.py --furniture square_table --no-action

+| **Q:** FurnitureSim crashes with segmentation fault.

+  **A:** It is likely to be an issue with NVIDIA driver and Vulkan.
+Install an NVIDIA driver again, reboot, and try it.

 | **Q:** Simulator does not terminate even after I press Ctrl+C. What should I do?